Choosing Meat Cuts the Right Way

 Were the Animals Well Treated?

-Leaving taste, texture, price, and all that aside, every animal deserves a decent life.
+Leaving taste, texture, price, and all that aside, every animal deserves a good life.
 Luckily for the meat lovers, there is a strong connection between happy animals and good quality meat.
 Keep this in mind when choosing meat.

 Quality and Quantity are not Mutually Exclusive